Junior Starter Equals Career High with Eight Scoreless Innings and Seven Strikeouts

-Eric Snider enters his 16th season on the Illini coaching staff and sixth as associate head coach in 2014, after earning the promotion on Oct.
+Eric Snider completed his 16th season on the Illini coaching staff and sixth as associate head coach in 2014, after earning the promotion on Oct.
 13, 2008.
-Snider has helped lead the Illini to an NCAA Regional in two of the past three seasons, including a Big Ten regular season and tournament title in 2011.
-He coordinates the team's offense while handling hitting instruction, third-base coaching duties and working with the Illini infielders and outfielders.
-He also directs the off-season conditioning program for the entire squad, is instrumental in recruiting for the Fighting Illini and is responsible for placing the Illini in summer leagues across the country.
+Snider helped lead the Illini to an NCAA Regional in 2011 and 2013 along with a Big Ten regular season and tournament title in 2011.
+He coordinated the team's offense while handling hitting instruction, third-base coaching duties and working with the Illini infielders and outfielders.
+He also directed the off-season conditioning program for the entire squad, was instrumental in recruiting for the Fighting Illini and was responsible for placing the Illini in summer leagues across the country.

 In 2013, Snider coached All-American and Big Ten Player of the Year Justin Parr, who broke the school-record with a 33-game hitting streak and finished the season with a .398 average.
 Four position players earned All-Big Ten honors, highlighted by Justin Parr, David Kerian and Thomas Lindauer on the First Team and Jordan Parr on the Second Team.

-Snider has led the Illini offense to batting averages of better than .300 in nine of his 15 seasons, including a .335 mark in 2008, and Illinois has hit better than .315 as a team in three of the last seven campaigns.
-He also has coached the Illinois defense to fielding percentages of better than .960 in 14 of his 15 years and marks over .965 in nine campaigns, including a school-record .973 in 2011, a .972 mark in 2012 and a .971 percentage in 2013.
+Snider has led the Illini offense to batting averages of better than .300 in nine of his 16 seasons, including a .335 mark in 2008, and Illinois has hit better than .315 as a team in three of the last eight campaigns.
+He also has coached the Illinois defense to fielding percentages of better than .960 in 15 of his 16 years and marks over .965 in 10 campaigns, including a school-record .973 in 2011, a .972 mark in 2012 and a .971 percentage in 2013.